we-data-ch/blog/content/post/llm/index.md

 <br/>

-Now that we got the basics, letś play with it!
+Now that we got the basics, let's play with it!

 ```python